-As a client and consumer, I started out with 1 income stream like everyone else.
+It's often easier to emulate not just investment advice but from someone who embodies an example of how FIRE (Financial Independence, Retire Early) should be.
+As a client and consumer, I started out with 1 income stream like everyone else, before progressing to have as many streams as the Original Money Maverick.
 That's why I believe that everyone can get at least a few streams.

 I hope that my sharing will help others with an ordinary background like myself understand how to develop multiple streams of income for their financial security.